the-expanse/SideQuestWiki/BMBF.md

 ## - Alternative ways to install Mods

-So long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab with either a Cable or from Wireless mode so long as it states it is connected, then you just locate a mod you desire and install it by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convenient `Reset assets` button within BMBFs tools tab
+So long as BMBF is properly installed SideQuest may be used to install mods from it's BMBF mod tab with either a Cable or from Wireless mode so long as it states it is connected, then you just locate a mod you desire and install it by clicking Install latest like any game, though some may be out dated or non functioning so be aware of the convenient `Reset assets` button within BMBFs tools tab, Be aware any mods obtained externally from SideQuest more then likely are PC only such as those from BeastSaber.com

 ## - Updating Beatsaber before BMBF get's an update to match.